 |

-Carnival Sunshine (formerly Carnival Destiny) is the lead ship of the Sunshine-class of cruise ships.
-Carnival Sunrise and Carnival Radiance will join in April 2019 and April 2020.
-With two of her four sisters, she is operated by Carnival Cruise Line.
-Built by Fincantieri at its Monfalcone shipyard in Friuli-Venezia Giulia, northern Italy, she was christened as Carnival Destiny in Venice, Italy, in November 1996 by Lin Arison, wife of Ted Arison, the founder of Carnival...
+Carnival Sunshine (formerly Carnival Destiny) is a cruise ship operated by Carnival Cruise Line.
+She debuted in 1996 as the first passenger ship ever built to exceed 100,000 gross tons, and she held the record for being the world's largest passenger vessel until 1998.
+Built by Fincantieri at its Monfalcone shipyard in Friuli-Venezia Giulia, northern Italy, she was christened as Carnival Destiny in Venice, Italy, in November 1996 by Lin Arison, the wife of Carnival Cruise Line founder...
 Read more

 Carnival Destiny went into dry dock in Trieste, Italy in 2013 to be refitted and renamed Carnival Sunshine.
-The refitting, which was completed in May 2013, had been delayed a month to allow for new back-up generator systems to be installed after Carnival announced the first part of its fleet-wide review.
-Two of Carnival Sunshine's European sailings were canceled to allow time for the generators to be installed.
-The ship was renamed due to the size and scope of the renovation, which included almost every guest area on the ship.
+The refitting, which was completed in May 2013, was delayed by a month to install new back-up generator systems.

 The propulsion system consists of six thruster units, three forward and three aft, each with variable-pitch propellers and 1760-kW motors.
 The electricity for the motors is provided by diesel generators.

-Given a multimillion-dollar refurbishment in 2005, Carnival Destiny featured three pools, a variety of dining options, lounges, nightclubs, a casino, duty-free shopping and a spa.
-Carnival Destiny received more upgrades in 2010, including a movie screen on the Lido deck and cabin renovations.
+Following a multimillion-dollar refurbishment in 2005, Carnival Destiny featured three pools, a variety of dining options, lounges, nightclubs, a casino and a spa.
+Carnival Destiny received more modifications in 2010, including a movie screen on the Lido deck and cabin renovations.

-On 6 March 2012, Carnival announced that Destiny would undergo a US$155-million dollar refit, and re-christening of the ship as Carnival Sunshine, constituting the most major refit Carnival has ever attempted.
+On 6 March 2012, Carnival announced that Destiny would undergo a US$155-million dollar refit, and renaming of the ship as Carnival Sunshine.
 The ship was re-launched on 5 May 2013.
 The refit included a racing themed waterpark with one of the biggest slides in Carnival's fleet.

 ![]() |